Logo

 How Mercer | Mettl can help

-Organizations can easily assess targeted work competencies using different types of aptitude tests, depending on the job’s requirements.
-However, three core competencies are essential, irrespective of the industry:
+Organizations can easily assess targeted work competencies using different types of aptitude tests, depending on the job’s nature.
+However, three core competencies that work everywhere, irrespective of the industry, are:

 Information processing: